Scaling accessibility compliance at VA.gov through community and culture

 Making alignment stick

 While a vision, mission, and key metrics can act as a north star, they lose value if they don’t have the community support to put them into practice.
-To make our alignment sustainable, we turned our attention towards nurturing, growing, and educating inclusive communities toward:
+To make our alignment sustainable, we turned our attention towards nurturing, growing, and educating communities toward:

-- Designing with an accessibility-first mindset (Play 1)
+- Designing with an accessibility-compliant mindset

-- Including disabled people in research (Play 2)
+- Including disabled people in research

-- Fostering inclusive cultures and spaces (Play 8)
+- Fostering welcoming cultures and spaces

-Evangelizing an accessibility-first mindset
+Evangelizing an accessibility-compliant mindset

-We focused heavily on education across VA.gov through coordinating accessibility learning sessions, establishing accessibility office hours, and embedding accessibility specialists onto teams.
-We also launched a community-driven accessibility champions program, which has grown to 70 members in just 3 months.
+We focused heavily on education across VA.gov through coordinating accessibility learning sessions, establishing accessibility office hours, and embedding accessibility compliance specialists onto teams.
+We also launched a community-driven accessibility compliance champions program, which has grown to 70 members in just 3 months.

 We worked closely with the VA.gov community to collect and respond to feedback, develop educational material in the open, and reduce the friction to get accessibility help.
 Over the course of 8 workshops, we had a 98% approval rating from a mix of designers, developers, and researchers.
 Through this work, we’ve received some incredibly helpful, encouraging feedback:

 We started by documenting the absence of disabled and other underserved Veterans through a recruitment checker.
-We nested this within our default research read-out templates, which helped initiate more conversations and guide more designers into our inclusive research community.
+We nested this within our default research read-out templates, which helped initiate more conversations and guide more designers into our research community.

-Angela Fowler, one of our accessibility specialists, took the lead in embedding within and training up teams through pilot research sessions – and even initiated collaborative efforts with the National Federation of the Blind.
+Angela Fowler, one of our accessibility compliance specialists, took the lead in embedding within and training up teams through pilot research sessions – and even initiated collaborative efforts with the National Federation of the Blind.

-Finally, from our work developing an inclusive research community, we established a trauma-informed design community to explicitly mature our approach towards facilitating research with Veterans with trauma.
+Finally, from our work developing an research community, we established a trauma-informed design community to explicitly mature our approach towards facilitating research with Veterans with trauma.
 This helped establish new guidance for practitioner safety and care, protocols to give more agency and control to Veterans (like approving the presence of observers on a call), safer spaces for practitioners to debrief, workshops for familiarizing new practitioners on trauma in our work, and more.

-Our communities are now more than 150 practitioners strong and have continued to evolve our protocols for more inclusive research and trauma-informed design at scale.
+Our communities are now more than 150 practitioners strong and have continued to evolve our protocols for more research and trauma-informed design at scale.

 Measurable impacts